 In The Total Transformation Program, James Lehman talks about parenting the child you have rather than the...
 Read more »

 Child behavior problems can quickly feed into a perception of yourself as having a dysfunctional family.
 If you see yourself and your family that way—or if you’ve been labeled as one of those dysfunctional families—you’re not alone.
 Many parents struggle with the idea that their family doesn’t measure up to their own hopes.
 Or to...
 Read more »

 A few months ago, we asked Empowering Parents readers to share how they respond when their child acts out.
 We asked this question because we want to help you be a more effective parent with real life, day-to-day struggles.
 There were three parenting styles that readers consistently told us they were using and weren’t working...
 Read more »

-For many parents, the peace and quiet of a child-free home...
+For many parents, the peace of a child-free home is short-lived, if...
 Read more »

 On the Empowering Parents Facebook page we asked parents to share the one day-to-day thing they find most frustrating about their kids.
 The overwhelming answer?
 “I have to tell my kid five times to do the simplest thing!
 Every single day, it’s a battle.
 I want to tell him once and have him march off...
 Read more »

 Many parents are unsure whether they should leave their older kids home alone.
 For parents who work, this is particularly an issue during the summer.
 But it also applies during school vacations and during the after-school hours.